RudiCamilleri/mita/README.md

 9. Call C# Nethereum commands directly from the command window

+10. The project uses the ContractUtils library (created by MathuSum Mut) contained in the repository.
+The documentation for the API can be found here: https://deltsystem32.github.io/tenderdocs

 ### ii.
 Running the smart contract locally using Remix IDE

 8. Start `run-remix.bat` in the project folder.